TajaKuzman/Genre-Datasets-Comparison/README.md

     - Lyrical: 'A11 (personal)' or 'A4 (fiction)' (note: there are only 4 instances)
     - Other: predicted with various FTD labels, mostly 'A12 (promotion)': 0.44 (less Promotion on MT)
     - Script/Drama (1): not well predicted - as 'A16 (information)' - but there is only one instance.

+### FTD and CORE-main categories

+The comparison showed that the main CORE categories are not well connected to the FTD categories.
+The only main CORE category where a majority of instances are identified with a corresponding FTD label, is 'How-To/Instructional' ('A7 (instruction)': 0.713).
+Some CORE main categories could be described by a combination of FTD categories: 'Interactive Discussion' (forum): 'A1 (argumentative)' + 'A11 (personal)', Opinion': 'A1 (argumentative)' + 'A17 (review)' .
+Most CORE main labels are predicted with multiple FTD labels where no corresponding label has the majority.

+Comparison of main CORE labels and FTD labels:

+1. Well-connected:
+* 'How-To/Instructional': 'A7 (instruction)': 0.713 (percentage of instances of Interactive Discussion, identified as A1)

+2. Not well connected (no clear majority label/majority label does not seem to be appropriate):
+* 'Interactive Discussion': mostly 'A1 (argumentative)': 0.315 + 'A11 (personal)': 0.289,  'A7 (instruction)': 0.239
+* 'Narrative': 'A8 (news)': 0.48, 'A1 (argumentative)': 0.228
+* 'Opinion': 'A1 (argumentative)': 0.467, 'A17 (review)': 0.230
+* 'Informational Description/Explanation': A12 (promotion)': 0.228, 'A16 (information)': 0.21, 'A1 (argumentative)': 0.189
+* 'Lyrical': 'A11 (personal)': 0.577
+* 'Informational Persuasion': 'A12 (promotion)': 0.40, 'A1 (argumentative)': 0.185, 'A17 (review)': 0.258
+* 'Spoken': 'A1 (argumentative)': 0.30, 'A11 (personal)': 0.278, 'A17 (review)': 0.252

 ## Training on the joint schema